What Do You Need to Know About Crane Safety in Film and TV?

 The use of mobile cranes in film and TV can be really useful; they’re great for getting those difficult height shots and can also help with shooting stunt scenes.
 However, they do come with some safety risks and there are rules that should be followed when using them.
 Below, we’ve shared our top crane safety tips for using cranes in film or TV.

 No Training?
-No Crane Operating.
+Then no Crane Operating.

 Our first crane safety tip is to never let someone that is not trained operate a crane.
 It takes skill and experience to be able to effectively operate a crane.
 You should also ensure that there is nothing to divert the operator’s attention away from the crane as this can create serious hazards.